Aqueduct of Querétaro: Construction

 Beginning in the second half of the 17th century, when it was named the “Third City,” the city of Querétaro became one of the most prosperous and beautiful towns in New Spain, reaching the height of its prosperity and urban development in the 18th century.
-However, the city lacked an efficient and healthy drinking water system, as the old canals and pipes that supplied the city carried dirty and unhealthy water, contaminated by the butcher shops.
+The city lacked an efficient and healthy drinking water system, as the old canals and pipes that supplied the city carried dirty and unhealthy water, contaminated by the butcher shops.
 The Capuchin nuns, overseen by the Marquis, Juan Antonio, had to present their complaints to him about the need for clean water to complete their duties.
 Although Querétaro had plenty of river water, it lacked purity and clarity.
 Alejandro Ibarra did most of the construction design for the aqueduct.

 Juan Antonio of Urrutia and Arana, the Marquis, communicated his resolution to the city council, whose council members promised to help up to the amount of $25,000, which they proposed to collect from the residents.
 The Marquis looked around Querétaro for a source to supply the valuable liquid.
-Examining various springs, he found that the most suitable site, given its convenient height in relation to the city, was the so-called Ojo de Agua del Capulín.
-Ojo de Agua del Capulín was named after a tree in the same town, La Cañada, located in Querétaro.
-Being only one channel, the water flow yielded was not very large at the beginning; however, thanks to the work of the Marquis, the current was increased to four thousand straws, an amount equivalent to about thirty liters per second.
+Examining various springs, he found that the most suitable site, given its convenient height in relation to the city, was the so-called Ojo de Agua del Capulín, named for a tree in town, La Cañada.
+Through only one channel, the water did not flow as fast at the beginning.
+After the Marquis' work, the current increased to 4,000 straws (about 30 liters per second).

 A careful study of the land, performed by the engineer Miguel Mendoza, made Don Juan Antonio see that no fewer than eighteen springs, from large to small, flowed at that point.
 Consequently, the Marquis decided to build a large water or pool to capture the water they produced altogether.
 From there, the water was led by canal to Querétaro.
 It was very irregular in shape and, according to Don Heraclio Cabrera, “completely lacking in architectural beauty,” despite the fact that the Marquis adorned its main front with a statue of Saint Anthony.
 The statue was located inside a niche, which does not exist today.
 On the opposite side, the water source was established.
 Once the water tank was finished, a fence was built around it high enough to protect it, and the key to its last entrance door was given to one of the councilmen.